barguzin/spatial_heuristics/README.md

-# spatial_heuristics
+# Spatial Heuristics

-Toy examples for heuristics used in locational science
+Toy examples for heuristics used in locational science:

+1. Greedy adding for maximal covering